Dogs No Dogs

 The incline can be steep.

-Beginning over the Hood River, which borders Oregon and Washington state, the trail climbs up into the mountains.
+Beginning over the Columbia River, which borders Oregon and Washington state, the trail climbs up into the mountains.
 The elevation changes between every 4 miles - from gradual incline to steep incline.
 The sites are gorgeous!
 There are a few things to look out for along the way including overgrown poison oak and boulder cliffs.
 The best time to go is July, however, it is still very likely to rain along this section, so bring your rain gear.

 There are multiple junctions to veer off on to sight see - including Table Top Mountain.
 Finding a campsite is fairly easy; however, there are a few sections that are campless and force you to move on.